Created on

 Booting OS...

-It is recommend to upgrade FortiOS to a version that supports the BIOS security check to maximize the security posture of the device.
-Warning: Changing BIOS security level affects the overall security posture of the device and network.
+It is recommended to upgrade FortiOS to a version that supports the BIOS security check to maximize the security posture of the device.
+Warning: Changing the BIOS security level affects the overall security posture of the device and network.
 A lower BIOS security level could allow a user with administrative access to the FortiGate appliance to install and run modified, malicious firmware builds.

 Note: It is possible to check the security level currently set before rebooting the unit or after changing it with the command 'get system status'.